|Ned Batchelder : Blog | Code | Text | Site|

 As in many programming languages, a Python assignment statement associates a symbolic name on the left-hand side with a value on the right-hand side.
 In Python, we say that names refer to values, or a name is a reference to a value:

 Now the name "x" refers to the value 23.
 The next time we use the name x, we'll get the value 23:

 Exactly how the name refers to the value isn't really important.
 If you're experienced with the C language, you might like to think of it as a pointer, but if that means nothing to you then don't worry about it.

 To help explain what's going on, I'll use diagrams.
-A gray rectangle is a name, with an arrow pointing to its value.
-Here's the name x refering to an integer 23:
+A gray rectangular tag-like shape is a name, with an arrow pointing to its value.
+Here's the name x referring to an integer 23:

 Another way to explore what's going on with these code snippets is to try them on pythontutor.com, which cleverly diagrams your code as it runs.
 I've included links there with some of the examples.